Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 lighting, comfortable climate, and opportunities to explore local markets and historical sites at

 leisure.
-Whether you're taking a boat ride on Lake Pichola, visiting the City Palace, or watching the
+Whether you're taking a boat ride on Lake Pichola, visiting the City Palace, or watching

 In conclusion, October to March is the ideal time to visit Udaipur, thanks to its soothing

 weather and cultural vibrancy.
-Summers should be avoided unless you’re looking for low-budget travel,
+Summers should be avoided unless you’re looking for low-budget

-significantly enhance your experience.
+time can significantly enhance your experience.

 Udaipur, with its regal charm and shimmering lakes, is a destination brimming with architectural marvels,